Simulation-based Education (Distance Learning)

 This module is delivered via distance learning

-This module is planned to commence in January 2020 with online induction activities during w/c 27th January 2020.
+This module is planned to commence on January 22nd 2024.
 The module is normally delivered over a 10 week period.

 This module is delivered via distance learning.
 Attendance at the university is not required but engagement with online activity is expected.